Easy Stovetop Beef Stew

 6. Simmer until the beef is tender and enjoy it!

-Step by step shots to show how to make the beef stew in a dutch oven
+Process shots to show how to make the beef stew in one pot step-by-step

-3. Make sure you sear the beef well before adding the other ingredients.
+2. Sear the beef well.
 This really helps to lock in the flavor.
 Brown the meat long enough so that it gets a nice crust on it, but don’t worry about cooking it all the way through.
+It should release easily from the pot.

 4. Don’t rush the cooking process.
-The meat needs time to cook so that it becomes tender.
-Test a bit of meat before serving it so you know that it isn’t tough.
-It could take between 60 and 90 minutes.
+The meat needs time to cook so that it’s tender.
+Test a bit of meat before serving it so you can be sure it’s not tough.
+It will take between 60 to 90 minutes, depending on the size of the stew meat.

 Beef stew served in two bowls